State Aid Programs

 You are eligible as a recipient of the Congressional Medal of Honor or as a child of a recipient, or a dependent of a victim of the September 11, 2001 terrorist attack.

-Students who are eligible for fee waivers may also be eligible for other forms of financial aid such as Cal Grants, Scholarships, Pell Grants, Work Study assignments, and other state and federal grant and loan programs.
-These programs are all designed to help students meet educational costs such as books, transportation, and living expenses.
+Students who are eligible for fee waivers may also be eligible for other forms of financial aid such as Cal Grants, Scholarships, Pell Grant, Work Study assignments, and other state and federal grant and loan programs.
+These programs are all designed to help students meet educational costs such as books and supplies, transportation, and living expenses.

 Chafee Grant / Education & Training Voucher (ETV)